-As I have gotten older and I guess wiser (well I would like to think that), the ultimate care factor has been heavily reduced.
-That is why when I saw the line up at Lowlands festival in The Netherlands recently, I was sold and wanted to go.
+My ultimate care factor has reduced down to an almost zero since I have grown older.
+That is why when I saw the line up at Lowlands festival in The Netherlands recently, I was sold on it and wanted to go.
 It was an epic line up and after hitting up some European festivals in the last few years and knowing how much fun they are combined with the fact they are completely different from back home in Australia terms of people, vibes and overall experience, I was going to go regardless.

 Those questions come to mind here and there but I am sure of myself and those answers.
 Brave?
 I could be.
 A loner?
 I am now really comfortable in my own skin.
 Friends?
 Of course I do but sometimes you just need to do what you got to do and if you want it so much, go for it!

 To prepare for this festival, I had purchased a cheap tent from one of those stores selling miscellaneous crap.
 Bedding wise, I skipped out on buying a sleeping bag and used bed sheets instead.
 As I have travelled extensively and been caught in all sorts of situations, I know that I can go a few days without the creature comforts and live with the basics or bare minimum.
 Sure it isn’t comfortable but I know its short term and I know I will survive.

 Due to my mismanagement of time (hey this girl has to freelance work also) and catching up with a friend in the Amsterdam city centre, I eventually got to the festival at around 5pm.
 Unfortunately I did miss a few acts I would have liked to have seen (Miike Snow, Alunageorge and Die Antwoord) but it wasn’t going to be the end of the world.
 Plenty of good tunes were going to be had over the course of the weekend.